DETECTING POWER CYCLING OR COMPUTER CRASH

 must take into consideration the affects.
 Two cases are discussed below.

-while the computer continues to operate (i.e. i100 and computer power are
+while the computer continues to operate.

-be sent to the controlling software.
+and no message will be sent to the controlling software.
 To detect this, the controlling software on the host

 computer can set an instruNet output (analog or digital) to a known voltage (e.g. 4V) at